MagicMagoogul/student_tracker/Dev_Manual.md

 ---
 ## Link to the Architectural design document
+- see the architecture doc: located in a sub-folder
 ---
 ## Link to the Detailed design document (Class model; Data Flow Diagrams; ...)
+- see the detailed design doc: located in a sub-folder
 ---
 ## Test process, link to Test plans, link to test scripts, test execution tools, etc.
 Unit Tests–